Top 15 Facts about Charles Dickens

 Unfortunately, Dickens biographer used the book against her stating that the meals she cooked weighed him down.

-Modern critics of the book too had somethings to say about it.
+Modern critics of the book too had something to say about it.
 They found the menu as being too laden.

 Meals such as fricassee chicken, fried potatoes, marrow pudding, macaroni and cheese, a lot of bacon, and Italian cream; to be too much since people didn’t eat everything at the table.